-The new Science and Engineering Complex on Harvard’s expanding Allston campus will be the home of the School of Engineering and Applied Science with research laboratories, classrooms, offices, a cafeteria and support spaces.
-Designed to integrate spaces for communication and collaboration, the building features a central atrium space that winds through the different levels of the building to bring natural light and a feeling of openness to the core of the building.
+Harvard University’s new Science and Engineering Complex is the largest building, and the first building with wet labs, in the world to achieve Living Building Challenge (LBC) Materials Petal certification.
+The eight-story, 544,000-square-foot home for the School of Engineering and Applied Science features a range of laboratories, classrooms, offices, a cafeteria and support and collaborative flexible space with a central atrium that winds through the levels of the building to bring natural light and a feeling of openness to its core.

-- Key sustainable design features include a unique high performance façade and shading approach that enables highly efficient radiant-based heating and cooling and achieves very high levels of daylight autonomy.
+- Key sustainable design features include a tight, high performance façade and shading approach that enables highly efficient radiant-based heating and cooling and achieves high levels of daylight autonomy.

-- The architectural design strongly supports a complex natural ventilation scheme that is woven throughout the building.
+- The architectural design supports a complex natural ventilation scheme, woven throughout the building.

-- Other features include a high efficiency energy recovery, intelligent programming, highly efficient energy recovery, a cascading lab air system and an interwoven water recovery and reuse system.
+- Other features include intelligent programming, highly efficient energy recovery, a cascading lab air system and an interwoven water recovery and reuse system.